 But what exactly is Female Genital Mutilation?

 Well, there are three types.

-Contrary to popular belief, FGM is not religious, but is instead a cultural practice.
-It is usually arranged by a girl’s parents or other close family members & is carried out between infancy & age 15.
+Contrary to popular belief, FGM is not a religious, but a cultural practice.
+It is usually arranged by a girl’s parents or other close family members and is carried out between infancy and age 15.